tstrijdhorst/capetown/README.md

-# A giphy bot for keybase.io
+# A keybase.io bot framework

-Really yes PHP
+Plugin based.
+Create your own package for a plugin and install that via composer.